 Not to mention, a dose of fun and laughter facilitates learning, absorption, retention, and just makes everything better.

 It’s not something natural that everyone has and neither is it easy to inculcate.

-So, if you come across a content writer who not only meets most of the requirements but also has a rich sense of humour, pull out the contract immediately.
+So, if you come across content writers who not only meet most of the requirements but also has a rich sense of humour, pull out the contract immediately.

 A good content writer understands human psychology as much as a good salesman does.
 After all, the ultimate objective of sales and marketing (or smarketing) is one and the same: to sell.